Nancy Kwan: Early career

 Stage producer Ray Stark posted an advertisement in the Hong Kong Tiger Standard (later renamed The Standard) regarding auditions for the character Suzie Wong for a play.
 The ad asked applicants to present their pictures, résumés, and proportions.
-Kwan submitted her application and was met Stark in a film studio her father had constructed.
+Kwan submitted her application and actually met Stark in a film studio that her father had constructed.
 After auditioning for Stark, she was asked to screen test to play a character in the then-upcoming film The World of Suzie Wong.
 Stark preferred Kwan over the other applicants because she "would have more universal acceptance".
 Another applicant, French actress France Nuyen, played the stage version of the role and had been called a "businessman's delight" by a number of reviewers.
 Stark disliked this characterization, as well as "happy harlot" characters such as Melina Mercouri in Never on Sunday.
 Stark wanted an Asian actress because reshaping the eyes of a white actress wouldn't look authentic.
 He also praised Kwan's features: an "acceptable face" and "being alluringly leggy [and] perfectly formed".

 For each screen test, Kwan, accompanied by her younger sister, was chauffeured to the studio by her father's driver.
 Stark characterized Kwan's first screen test as "pretty dreadful" but one that hinted at her potential.
 After four weeks of training with drama teachers, including hours of lessons with Pulitzer Prize–winning playwright–screenwriter John Patrick, Kwan's second screen test was a significant improvement.

 Although she had not yet become an actress, Stark said, there was a "development of her authority".
 Once, upon viewing her screen test, Kwan said, "I'm a terrible girl" and "squealed with embarrassment"; acting as a prostitute was a vastly different experience from her comfortable life in Hong Kong.
 The reaction prompted Stark to forbid her from viewing the dailies.
-Kwan did a third screen test after four months had passed, and he producers couldn't decide whether to choose Kwan or Nuyen.
+Kwan did a third screen test after four months had passed, and the producers couldn't decide whether to choose Kwan or Nuyen.

 Owing to Kwan's lack of acting experience, at Stark's request she travelled to the United States, where she attended acting school in Hollywood and resided at the Hollywood Studio Club, a chaperoned dormitory with other apprentices actresses.
 She later moved to New York.
 Kwan signed a seven-year contract with Stark's Seven Arts Productions at a starting salary of $300 a week, even though she was not given one, or any particular role.
 In 2005, Edward S. Feldman and Tom Barton characterized Kwan's wages and her employment as "indentured servitude".
 In a retrospective interview, Kwan told Goldsea that she had no prior acting experience and that the $300 a week salary was "a lot of money to me then".